ShreyaChak15/flow-prediction/README.md

 ## Models and Results
 - Models are found in `model`, and then under the appropriate subdirectory (FFNN, LSTM or XGBoost).
 For each approach, we have models trained with and without context.
-- Classification models can be found in `model/classification`.
+- Classification models can be found in `model/classification` and are again trained with and without context.
 - Results and plots can be found in `results/`, with the same folder structure as the models.

 **Note** : Due to the large size of the files, Git open downloads pointers instead of the original files.
 You can use `git lfs` to download the complete files.